joeblew99/gu/docs/IntroductionsAndDesign.md

 ```

 ### Views
-The views are the core structure within `gu` and they are the key to how the `Renderables` are rendered, basically they manage the core operations and provide you the mechanism to have your structures adequately updated and rendered as needed.
+The views are the core of `gu`.
+They are the key to how the `Renderables` are rendered, and they basically manage the cycle of rendering and update.

-I personally believe when working with `gu` views, one should only have them attached to a root `Renderable`, which encapsulates others.
+*I personally believe when working with Views, one should only have them attached to a root `Renderable`, which encapsulates others.
 This leads to a far more simpler design
 and architecture rather than having multiple views managing
-parts of a single `Renderable`.
+parts of a single `Renderable`.*

-Views are by default not reactive, they watch for notifications that tell them to update but `gu` does provide
+Views are by default not reactive ofcourse this can be changed with by meeting the `ReactiveRenderable`, but they do watch for notifications through `gudispatch`, that tell them to update.
-a optional interface `Reactive` that can be implement or using its default implementation to have views notified by their `Renderable` or `Renderables` when to update, ofcourse this
-still requires the developer to call the `Reactive.Publish`
-method appropriate.

-Views can easily be created by supplying to them the needed `Renderable` or list of `Renderables` of which they are to manage.
+Views can easily be created by supplying to them the needed `Renderable` or if passed a set of `Renderables` then they will be rendered into a div before getting attached to the DOM target.

 ```go
 type List []string